-2019 is well over, and I feel grateful for one of the most intense years of my professional career thus far.
-Besides numerous exciting projects as a sideman, I´ve finished my own new album ´SONG2´, with brand new music and some of my favourite artists playing on it.
-Worldwide release will be in early March!
+2019 is well over now, and I feel grateful for one of the most intense years of my career.
+Besides numerous exciting projects as a sideman, I´ve finished my own new album SONG2, with brand new music and some of my favourite artists playing on it.
+Worldwide release will be in March - stay tuned for that one!!

 |Jan 28||Petros Klampanis Trio||Paris, FR||Sunside||more|

 |Feb 04||Petros Klampanis Trio||Yekaterinburg, RU||Everjazz||more|

 |Feb 05||Petros Klampanis Trio||Chelyabinsk, RU||Bunny Burrow||more|

 |Feb 29||Bodek Janke & SONG||Villingen, DE||Jazzclub||more|